 Community Partners participates in the Safe Summer Initiative, funded by the City of San Jose and in partnership with the East Side Union High School District to engage youth during out-of-school months and to mitigate learning losses.
 These activities further develop leadership skills and prepare youth for the next school year and include educational and life skills workshops, and outings with coaching and mentoring for teens who have had success in the Step Up program.
 This program engages program graduates who provide cross-age peer mentoring.

 This program is an academic and introductory life-skills summer school program designed to assist under-performing 8th graders to help prepare them for transition into the 9th grade.
 This is a five week (125 hour) curriculum offered at our partner high school site as funding allows.
 Through several field trips, older youth who have been successful in the Step Up and Step Ahead programs act as peer mentors to model cooperation, participation, and positive risk taking.

 Program Alumni are able to stay in touch and support each other, as well as give back to Community Partners programs and students.
 Our alumni often volunteer and even become mentors.
 This network is a valuable resource to share successes and life stories about CCPY impact.
 One CPY program graduate, having recently graduated fro SJSU, has joined the CPY board of directors.
 We help alumni foster professional networks and affinity groups.

 Cornerstone Principles of our Programs

 When I am accountable, I am responsible for my attitude, my actions, and my results.
 Being responsible for our own actions.
 We can choose our own actions instead of responding to the circumstances around us.
 Ultimately, we are responsible for who we are, and who we become.

-- Possibility: Opening our vision to see beyond our circumstances to what is possible for our lives without limits.
-Setting inspiring goals for ourselves that challenge us, make us stretch, and help us to reach our potential.
+Anything I can imagine, I can create.
+Opening our vision to see beyond our circumstances to what is possible for our lives without limits.
+Setting inspiring goals for ourselves that challenge us, that make us stretch, and that help us to reach our potential.